-He is recognized in The Best Lawyers in America® for Banking and Finance Law, Bankruptcy and Creditor-Debtor Rights/Insolvency and Reorganization Law, and Litigation – Bankruptcy.
-He is also listed in Wisconsin Super Lawyers® in the Bankruptcy & Creditor/Debtor Rights field.
+He was recognized by Best Lawyers® 2021 Litigation - Bankruptcy "Lawyer of the Year" award in Milwaukee.
+Dave was selected by his peers for inclusion in The Best Lawyers in America© in the fields of Banking and Finance Law (2007-2021), Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law (2009-2021) and Litigation – Bankruptcy Law (2011-2021).
+Additionally, he is a Wisconsin Super Lawyers® honoree (2006-2020).
 Dave is board certified in Creditor’s Rights Law by the American Board of Certification.

 Dave is a member of the Milwaukee and American Bar Associations (Business Section: Commercial Finance and UCC Committees), the State Bar of Wisconsin (Director, Business Law Section 2002-2008) and American Bankruptcy Institute.
 He is a member of the Board of Directors of the Alumni Association for Ripon College.